ImanRHT/ImanRHT/README.md

 ### About Me
 <p align='justify'>
-  As a computer scientist, specializing in Networking, my primary research focus are directed toward applying AI/ML-driven solutions, like Deep Reinforcement Learning (DRL), Federated Learning, and Meta Learning to address the dynamic nature and complexities of Multi-Agent Systems in Wireless Communication Networks.
+  As a computer scientist specializing in networking, my primary research focus is directed toward applying AI/ML-driven solutions, such as Deep Reinforcement Learning (DRL), Federated Learning, and Meta Learning, to address the dynamic nature and complexities of Multi-Agent Systems in Wireless Communication Networks.
+In particular, I developed QECO: A QoE-Oriented Computation Offloading Algorithm based on DRL for Mobile Edge Computing (MEC), which utilizes a Deep Q-Network (DQN) and LSTM to enable distributed decision-making in uncertain MEC environments.
+</p>

 Currently, I have been working on three main research idea in Mobile Edge Computing (MEC) systems, which are as follows:
-</p>

 - **Multi-Agent DRL for Cooperative Task Offloading in Partially Observable MEC Environment**
 - **Federated DRL for Continuous Improving Intradependente Task Offloading in MEC Network**